 where a notice of meeting contains a resolution to approve a transaction with a related party (rule 7.8.8); or

-where a notice of meeting relates to a reverse or back door listing (refer to NZX’s Guidance Note .
+where a notice of meeting relates to a reverse or back door listing (refer to NZX’s Guidance Note Backdoor and Reverse Listing Transactions).

 Who can act as an appraiser?